 Impairments – As stated above, Whitemarsh can and does serve a wide range of impairments.

 Medical Acuity – When an individual’s medical status becomes too acute for this personal care home setting, residents will be referred for temporary care to more acute settings such as hospitals, nursing homes, rehab hospitals and so forth.
 Once the condition is stabilized, the resident may be re-admitted to Whitemarsh House.
 Keys to the need for acute medical care may be the need for round the clock nursing care and acute or highly specialized Physician attention.

-Medical Stability – Whitemarsh House residents must be sufficiently stable for legal placement in a Pennsylvania licensed Personal Care Home and must not require a nursing home or hospital setting.
+Medical Stability – Whitemarsh House residents must be sufficiently stable for legal placement in a Pennsylvania licensed Personal Care Home and must not require a nursing home (skilled care setting) or hospital setting.

 Participation Restrictions – There are minimal participation requirements or restrictions on residents.
 Participation in various program activities is a matter of choice.
 However, if lack of participation leads to a situation which is unsafe or in which an individual cannot benefit from placement at Whitemarsh House, the facility will help the resident seek transfer to a more appropriate setting or situation.

 Intended Transition/Discharge Environments – Residents may enter Whitemarsh House with the intention of long-term placement or with the expectation of transition or discharge to a less restrictive setting.
 In each situation, the transition and discharge planning and work toward positive outcomes along a continuum of care will be crafted to the individual needs and wishes of the resident.
 Sometimes, unfortunately, a person served may cognitively or physically decline to where a more acute setting is required.
 Again, Whitemarsh House will work to accommodate those needs on an individual basis.